 Agentic LLM benchmark methodology

-We used Opencode as the agent harness for all models and connected them through OpenRouter.
+We used Opencode as the agent harness for all models and connected them through OpenRouter, with one exception: Claude Fable 5 ran on the Claude Code CLI on the Claude subscription.
 Each cell was run 3 times to measure per-cell variance and stabilize the leaderboard.
 We evaluated their ability to work autonomously on 10 software development tasks (T-1 to T-10), ranging from reservation systems to interactive dashboards.
 These tasks require agents to manage multi-file projects and deliver functional products.

 Execution and orchestration